 Sales of our ADSs in the public market, or the perception that these sales could occur, could cause the market price of our ADSs to decline significantly.
-The total number of ordinary shares outstanding as of March 31, 2018 was 328,792,262, comprising 265,301,090 Class A ordinary shares and 63,491,172 Class B ordinary shares.
+The total number of ordinary shares outstanding as of March 31, 2019 was 297,368,195, comprising 233,877,023 Class A ordinary shares and 63,491,172 Class B ordinary shares.
 All ADSs representing our Class A ordinary shares sold in our initial public offering will be freely transferable by persons other than our "affiliates" without restriction or additional registration under the U.S. Securities Act of 1933, as amended, or the Securities Act.
-All of the other ordinary shares outstanding will be available for sale, upon the expiration of the lock-up periods described elsewhere in this annual report beginning from April 16, 2018 (if applicable to such holder), subject to volume and other restrictions as applicable under Rules 144 and 701 under the Securities Act.
-Any or all of these ordinary shares may be released prior to the expiration of the applicable lock-up period at the discretion of the designated representatives.
-To the extent shares are released before the expiration of the applicable lock-up period and sold into the market, the market price of our ADSs could decline significantly.
+All of the other ordinary shares outstanding are available for sale, subject to volume and other restrictions as applicable under Rules 144 and 701 under the Securities Act.
+We cannot predict what effect, if any, market sales of securities held by our significant shareholders or any other shareholder or the availability of these securities for future sale will have on the market price of our ADSs.

-Certain major holders of our ordinary shares have the right to cause us to register under the Securities Act the sale of their shares, subject to the applicable lock-up periods in connection with our initial public offering.
+In addition, certain major holders of our ordinary shares have the right to cause us to register under the Securities Act the sale of their shares, subject to the applicable lock-up periods in connection with our initial public offering.
 Registration of these shares under the Securities Act would result in ADSs representing these shares becoming freely tradable without restriction under the Securities Act immediately upon the effectiveness of the registration.
 Sales of these registered shares in the form of ADSs in the public market could cause the price of our ADSs to decline significantly.

-We have been named as a defendant in five putative shareholder class action lawsuits that could have a material adverse impact on our business, financial condition, results of operation, cash flows and reputation.
+We have been named as a defendant in seven putative shareholder class action lawsuits that could have a material adverse impact on our business, financial condition, results of operation, cash flows and reputation.

 We will have to defend against the putative shareholder class action lawsuits described in "Item 8.
-Financial Information - A. Consolidated Statements and Other Financial Information - Legal Proceedings."
+Financial Information - A. Consolidated Statements and Other Financial Information - Legal and Administrative Proceedings."
 We are currently unable to estimate the possible loss or possible range of loss, if any, associated with the resolution of these lawsuits.
 There can be no assurance that we will prevail in defense of these lawsuits.
 Any adverse outcome of these cases could have a material adverse effect on our business, financial condition, results of operation, cash flows and reputation.
 In addition, there can be no assurance that our insurance carriers will cover all or part of the defense costs, or any liabilities that may arise from these matters.
 The litigation process may utilize a significant portion of our resources and divert management's attention from the day-to-day operations of our company, all of which could harm our business.
 We also may be subject to claims for indemnification related to these matters, and we cannot predict the impact that indemnification claims may have on our business or financial results.